Laguna Lejía: Hydrology

 Lejía Lake is a circular, shallow lake at an elevation of 4325 m with a surface area of 1.9 km2 or 2 km2.
 It is a polymictic lake which freezes over occasionally and whose waters are turned over quickly, mainly through evaporation.
-Winds sometimes create foam on the lake surface and blow them onto the shores.
+Winds sometimes create foam on the lake's surface and blow them onto the shores.
 Water temperatures have been measured to range between 3–10.6 C, and the lake is about 1.2 m deep.

 The waters of the lake are oligohaline and salinity is often different in one part of the lake from the rest.
 Sulfate and sodium are the principal salts in the lake water, with chloride and magnesium secondary and calcium, potassium, silica and strontium subordinate.
+Volcano-derived elements like arsenic, boron, fluorine and lithium also occur.

 The lake is nourished from the north through two creeks, one originates on Aguas Calientes and the other from two tributaries on Lascar and Cerro del Abra.
 From Chiliques and Lejia in the south other creeks run north and enter the southern part of the lake.
 A groundwater outlet appears to exist, considering that there is no halite accumulating in the lake, and Cerro Overo is a maar that formed through groundwater-magma interaction.